 Garden State Treatment Center – What Sets Us Apart

 Our team of addiction specialists and mental health professionals will re-evaluate each individual client over the course of their stay, making any changes to the treatment plan that are deemed necessary.
-What sets our inpatient treatment program apart from the rest is our highly individualized and integrated approach – we spend as much time as necessary coming up with a personalized plan, and work with each of our patients every step of the way.
+What sets our treatment program apart from the rest is our highly individualized and integrated approach – we spend as much time as necessary coming up with a personalized plan, and work with each of our patients every step of the way.